dreamingechoes/awesome-mental-health/README.md

 ## Organizations

+Organizations bringing mental health awareness to the software industry.

 * [InfoSanity](https://www.infosanity.org) - Mental health in the hacker community.
 * [MHPrompt](http://mhprompt.org) - Let's start a conversation about mental health in tech.
 * [OSMI](https://osmihelp.org) - Open Sourcing Mental Illness is a non-profit, corporation dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open source communities.

 ## Talks

+Talks and presentations about mental health awareness and other testimonies and experiences in the software industry.

 * [Beyond Burnout: Mental Health And Neurodiversity In Engineering - DevOpsDays Boston 2018](https://www.youtube.com/watch?v=NGiy02nEcG8) - By James Meickle.
 * [Developers And Depression - Codeland NYC 2017](https://www.youtube.com/watch?v=us4w6lBV30Y) - By Greg Baugues.